mlsterl1/Pewlett-Hackard-Analysis./README.md

 * After realizing the table had duplicates because some employees had had more than one job title.
 I used partioning to filter the data table so that only the most current job titles were show for current employees via the from_date.
 Here I originally had my from_date from the departments table but realized that it duplicated the date for every title.
 I think added the from_date from the titles table to get a unique date for each title.
 This created the employee_retirement_filtered.
 * To count the employees by department I used the Count function on the employee_retirment_filtered table and put them into the employee_eligible_for_retirment_count_title.
 Total employees by department elgible for retirment are seen below :
 ![Employees Eligible for Retirement by Title](Employeeretirementbytitle.png)
-# Employees eleigble for mentoring program
+# Employees eligible for mentoring program
 * I created a table utlizing a select statement and two joins as seen below :
 * --Challenge Tech Analysis 2
 --Select employees for mentoring program